 Changing Exhibit Area

 The changing exhibit features unique, captivating displays that are cycled regularly.
 Each inspires presentations and lectures on its artifacts and theme.
-A Harley-Davidson motorcycle seized from a Hells Angels Motorcycle Club leader is currently on exhibit.
-The bright red bike signifies the effects of asset forfeiture on drug traffickers’ finances.
 Disrupt, Dismantle, and Destroy, an exploration of the kingpin strategy, is currently on exhibit.
 Drug smuggling tools and other artifacts highlight the strategy’s dismantling of illegal operations.

 The rotating spotlight exhibit highlights noteworthy moments in DEA’s history.
 This year’s spotlight, Taking Down “El Chapo,” details the capture and conviction of Joaquín “El Chapo” Archivaldo Guzmán Loera, head of the Sinaloa Cartel and one of the most dangerous drug traffickers.
 View an original courtroom drawing of El Chapo’s trial, his prison uniform, and gilded weapons confiscated by DEA agents in the field.